nonprofit applied ml lab, making a real impact

 We present GenECA, a general-purpose framework for real-time multimodal interaction with embodied conversational agents.
 GenECA provides the first ECA system able to deliver context-aware speech and well-timed animations in real-time without reliance on human operators.
 Through modular design, it can support a wide variety of applications, such as education, customer service, and therapy.

-Accepted IEEE/CVF Conference on Computer Vision and Pattern Recognition 2025
+Research Demonstration accepted IEEE/CVF Conference on Computer Vision and Pattern Recognition 2025

 GenECA: A General-Purpose Framework for Real-Time Adaptive Multimodal Embodied Conversational Agents